Infant Development Program

 The Infant Development Program (IDP) provides support for families of children aged birth to three who have a developmental delay, are at risk for a developmental delay, or have been diagnosed with a disability.

 Using a family-centred approach, the IDP consultant assists families in the identification of their child’s needs and provides an integrated approach that is parent-led.
 The consultant visits families in their homes or in the playroom at Community Services.
 The family’s involvement and participation is a key factor in successful outcomes.

 What To Expect

 - May refer children and families to other therapies or community activities as required.

-- Follow children’s development using screening tools such as ASQ-3 or ASQ: SE2, and more in-depth assessments such as the Developmental Assessment of Young Children.
+- Follow children’s development using screening tools such as ASQ-3 and ASQ: SE2 questionnaires, and more in-depth assessments such as the Developmental Assessment of Young Children (DAYC-2).

 - Teaches families Infant Massage techniques (Certified Infant Massage Instructor) either 1-1 during home visits or in small community groups.